Richard-lab-scientist/E-commerce-Analysis/README.md

  ## Project Background
 Hurst Superstore established in 2014, is a a global e-commerce company that offers a variety of hardware and electronic products through its online platforms.

-The company has seen a  in commercial returns s and product categories, has no structured view of where profit margin is being generated or diminished at a granular level.
-This analysis identifies which region-and-category combinations are skewing overall profitability, investigates how the discounting affects profit margin, and produces actionable steps that can improve margin performance across the business.
+The company has seen an increase in year-on-year revenue from 2014-2017 globally.
+Its  has no structured view of where profit margin is being generated or diminished at a granular level.

-### Tools Used

-- Excel(Power Pivot and Power Query) - Data cleaning, transformation and Analysis
-- Power BI - Data Visualisation
+Insignts and recommendations are provided in these key area:

+- Discount Analysis:
+- Product Level Performance:
+- Regional Analysis:

 ### Key findings
 - The south